Accredited Investor Opportunities

 Greater Portfolio Diversity

-These are generally considered speculative investments.
+Due diligence is required as these are generally considered speculative investments.

 (Potential for) Higher Returns